 Where is Tony Yeboah now?

-Regarded by many as one of the most clinical finishers in Premier League history and adored at Leeds United, Tony Yeboah finished his career in Qatar playing for Al-Ittihad in 2003.
+Regarded by many as one of the most clinical finishers in Premier League history and adored by the Leeds United fans, Tony Yeboah finished his career in 2003 after a spell playing in Qatar for Al-Ittihad.

-When Yeboah joined German side 1.
+When he joined German side 1.
 FC Saarbrucken in 1988 he was one of the first black players to feature in the Bundesliga.

-He enjoyed much success during his time in Germany and was the first African player to win the Bundesliga’s Golden Boot award on two seperate occasions during his time playing for Eintracht Frankfurt.
+He enjoyed lots of success during his time in Germany and was the first African player to win the Bundesliga’s Golden Boot award on two separate occasions during his time playing for Eintracht Frankfurt.